Department Chairs' Information for IAS Promotion

 5.2.2.
 OPTIONAL: Department Chair’s Recommendation Letter

 This letter is optional.
+However, in departments whose bylaws do not include a process for IAS promotion, it shall be the responsibility of the department chair to provide the required letter of support.
 If provided it should summarize the candidate’s major accomplishments and include additional comments the department chair may wish to make, i.e., beyond what is contained in the IAS promotion committee report.

-ITEMS TO INCLUDE IN THE DEPARTMENTAL RECOMMENDATION LETTER (either department chair's letter or career progression committee letter):
+ITEMS TO INCLUDE IN THE DEPARTMENTAL RECOMMENDATION LETTER (either department chair's letter or promotion committee letter):

 1. Current activities occurring in your department that may affect the IAS candidate (e.g., restructuring, curriculum revisions, etc.)